 Sign 5 – Sewage Backup in the Toilet or Tub

 Having sewage back up into your toilet or tub is another serious sign of a broken sewer line.
 While it is true that a backup is more typically associated with a clog or obstruction, it can also happen due to a broken section of the line.
-So, if you’ve noticed any sewage backups in your toilet or drains, then contact our team of professional plumbers immediately.
+So, if you’ve noticed any sewage backups in your toilet or drains, contact our professional plumbers immediately.

 Contact Dependable Rooter & Plumbing for Help With a Broken Sewer Line

 If you notice any of the previously mentioned signs of broken sewer lines, then you’ve come to the right place.
-Here at Dependable Rooter & Plumbing, we pride ourselves on being the go-to sewer repair and replacement company around.
+Here at Dependable Rooter & Plumbing, we pride ourselves on being the go-to sewer repair and replacement company.
 So, if you need help with your sewer line, then please don’t hesitate to contact us right away!
 We’re always standing by to help.